rokath/trice/docs/TraceWithTrice.md

 ##  1. <a name='Description'></a>Description

-*Trice* is a unusual software tracer-logger and consists of two usage parts:
+*Trice* is a unusual software tracer-logger and consists of two parts to use:

 - [x] **C** language macro `TRICE`, generating tiny code for getting real-time `printf` comfort at "speed-of-light" for any micro-controller.
   * [x] Example: `TRICE( Id(12345), "msg:%u words and %d numbers printing π as float %f\n", 7, 3, aFloat(3.14159) );`